Kotlin/KEEP/proposals/scripting-support.md

 The implementation is functional for many use cases, but there are many gaps, in particular:
 - the following compilation configuration properties are not supported yet:
   - `sourceFragments` - scripts are only compiled as a whole for a moment; accordingly - the next point:
-  - `refineConfigurationOnSections` - has no effect now
+  - `refineConfigurationOnSections` - is not implemented
   - `scriptBodyTarget` - the generation into method body is not yet supported, so this parameter is ignored
   - `restrictions` - not implemented yet
-  - `importedScripts` - not implemented yet
   - `copyAnnotationsFrom` - is not implemented yet, the annotations are copied from the base class
 - some properties are required by the current implementation are not part of this proposal, because they exist only due to some implementation issues, and could soon disappear or change significantly, for example: